The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 </html>
 ```

-* The `rel` (relevance) attribute tells the browser what kind of file is being linked (other file types can also be loaded using this tag)
+* The `rel` (relationship) attribute tells the browser what kind of file is being linked (other file types can also be loaded using this tag)
 * The `href` (hyperlink reference) attribute is an absolute/relative path to the `.css` file

 **TODO**: Move all of the CSS into a separate file called `index.css` and load it into your HTML file.